yvkozub/curl/docs/ECH.md

     https://tls-ech.dev
 ```

-So we seem to have the basic thing functioning now.
+We seem to have the basic thing functioning now.
 That list has 4 different
 server technologies, implemented by 3 different parties, and includes a case
 (the port 8414 server) where HelloRetryRequest (HRR) is forced.